superwave1999/superwave1999.github.io/_posts/2025-06-19-ubuntu-installation.md

 One of the steps the ubuntu installer does is set up the internet for you, but we didn't use the ubuntu installer.

 You will need to sit at the server for a bit until we get internet working.
-Note, IP addresses may change in your case.
+Note, IP addresses or interface names may change in your case.
 This configuration was done via ethernet.

 #### 1. Assign a known IP address (temporary)
 ```bash